zerootoad/SmartArray/README.md

 ## Installation

-1. Clone the repository or download the `SmartArray.h` and `SmartArray.cpp` files.
+1. Clone the repository or download the `SmartArray.h` file.
 2. Include the `SmartArray.h` file in your project.

 ```cpp